tailhook/vagga/docs/installation.rst

 OS X / Windows
 ==============

-We have proof of concept vagga-docker_ which leverages docker for mac to run vagga on OS X.
+We have two proof of concept wrappers around vagga:

+* vagga-docker_ which leverages docker for mac to run vagga on OS X
+* vagga-box_ a wrapper around VirtualBox (tested on OS X only so far)

 If you'd like something more stable, try: